 A program participant will go through an initial eligibility screening.
 The health professional will identify their food-related health risk.
-The participant’s diet is repeatedly supplemented with healthy food and nutrition and cooking education and medical data is collected throughout the program and finally evaluated to determine the success of the program.
+The participant’s diet is repeatedly supplemented with healthy food and nutrition, and cooking education and medical data are collected throughout the program and finally evaluated to determine the success of the program.

 When test results show biometric improvement related to their individual health risk that was determined at the beginning of the program.